SeoulTech-HCIRLab/FRU-Adapter/README.md

 ## ✨ Overview

-Dynamic facial expression recognition (DFER) is one of the important challenges in com puter vision, as it plays a crucial role in human-computer interaction.
+Dynamic facial expression recognition (DFER) is one of the important challenges in computer vision, as it plays a crucial role in human-computer interaction.
 Recently, adapter-based approaches have been introduced to the DFER and they have achieved remarkable success.
 However, the adapters still suffer from the following problems: overlooking irrelevant frames and interference with pre-trained information.
 In this paper, we propose a frame recalibration unit adapter (FRU